 - what about ‘content duplication penalties’ and more but a relatively simple question given the investment into article writing made by lawyers and accountants these days (2.2 articles per fee earner per year) is how many more eyeballs can I reach with the same piece of content via syndication?

-Based on the custom Google Analytics reporting we provide many clients we looked at 50 articles written in Australia across 28 law firms between July-Dec 2016 in an attempt to answer this question about syndication.
+Based on the custom Google Analytics reporting we provide professional services firm clients we looked at 50 articles written in Australia across 28 law firms between July-Dec 2016 in an attempt to answer this question about syndication.
 And a related interesting question: how many reads does the average law firm article get anyway?

 We can (and do) answer how your publications are doing as a whole with our website benchmarking reports but the average number of article reads for our 50 article sample was 154 reads.